Council elections (local government) in South Australia

 Is my vote kept secret?

 Yes.
-On receipt of your ballot paper envelope, and after it is scanned to mark your name off the electoral roll, electoral officers separate the flap (that contains your details and declaration) from the envelope itself.
-All envelopes containing ballot papers are then combined, opened and ballot papers extracted and counted.
+On receipt of your ballot paper envelope, and after it is scanned to mark your name off the voters roll.
+Declaration envelopes are securely stored until the commencement of the scrutiny and count.
+Electoral officers separate the flap (that contains your details and declaration) from the envelope itself.
+All envelopes containing ballot papers, are opened separately and ballot papers extracted and counted for each election.
 This ensures that your vote is kept secret.

 Scrutiny and count